Get insider access

 3.60 dB

 The TCL Q5 has a disappointing frequency response.
 TV speakers tend to lack bass, and this TV is no different, as there's no thump and rumble at all.
 It also can't get very loud, so it's unsuitable for noisy environments.
-The TV has little pumping or compression artifacts at max volume, but other than that, it doesn't sound great, with inaccurate sound reproduction across the board.
+The TV has little pumping or compression artifacts at max volume, but other than that, it doesn't sound great, with unbalanced sound across the board.

 7.6